Snaacky/thewiki/docs/guides/htpc.md

 Make sure you set `auto` to `yes` for automatic switching in `changerefresh.conf`.
 !!!

-!!!
+!!!warning
-Some users experience issues such as the refresh rate not changing.
-If this is the case, you can try changing your `changerefresh.conf` to
-`detect_display_resolution = false`, and setting `original_width` and `original_height` to your respective display's specifications.
+Some users experience issues with the [change-refresh](https://github.com/CogentRedTester/mpv-changerefresh) script, such as the refresh rate not changing.
+If this is the case, you can try setting `detect_display_resolution = false` and manually setting `original_width` and `original_height` to your respective display's specifications in `changerefresh.conf`.
 !!!

 !!!warning